 Students also learn to communicate more effectively, work with 3D/BIM software, and practice construction math.
 Elective courses and a capstone project focused on project controls with management presentations round out their education.

-Economic Conditions Are Ripe for Construction Managers
+Economic Conditions Are Ripe For Construction Management Graduates

 - A large migration of people to other cities and states